 If a face-to-face meeting is required, your doctor or other medical professional will organise this with you.

 Please only call Healthline if you or someone you know feels unwell or you need medical advice, rather than general questions about COVID-19.
 It's important Healthline is able to answer calls from those who need medical advice.
 The more people who call asking for general information, the fewer people who need medical advice can get through.

-If you cannot get through and are severely unwell, for example having trouble breathing, contact emergency services (call 111).
+If you cannot get through and are severely unwell, for example having trouble breathing, contact emergency services by calling 111.